alterNERDtive/VoiceAttack-profiles/docs/general.md

 * `paste text`: Pastes the contents of your current clipboard.
 Note that this command is supposed to be used for pasting _into Elite_ and hence uses the configured paste key.
-If you’re using a non-standard layout that means that you can _not_ use this command to paste text into other applications.
+If you’re using a non-standard layout that means that you _cannot_ use this command to paste text into other applications.

 ## Updating